duderstadt-lab/mars-docs/examples/fret.md

 In this example a typical Mars pipeline for the analysis of a smFRET (single-molecule Förster Resonance Energy Transfer)<sup>1, 2, 3</sup> datasets is discussed.
 This popular single-molecule technique is used extensively by many labs to investigate the behavior of bio-macromolecules like proteins, RNA and DNA on a single-molecule level.
 Among numerous of interesting and revealing studies, some examples of interesting processes that have been studied in this way are: the structural organization of bacterial RNA polymerase <sup>4</sup>, protein-protein complex formation in neurotransmission pathways <sup>5</sup>, dynamics of multi-domain proteins like Hsp90 in solution <sup>6</sup>, protein folding upon ligand interaction <sup>7</sup>, and studies of the cAMP/PKA pathways <sup>8</sup>.

 Mars is very well equipped to be used to analyse the data gathered in such studies.
 It offers a highly effective, easy to use, well documented, and powerful open source alternative to home-built software used by some labs and focusses on reproducibility and transparency of the analysis process.
 To showcase its applicability to analyse smFRET datasets, in this example, the data of the benchmark study published by Hellenkamp *et al.* <sup>9</sup> is analysed and compared.
-We show the typical pathway one can follow to analyse the data and find the FRET values E and S within the significance values as reported by Hellenkamp *et al.*.
+We show the typical pathway one can follow to analyse the data and find the FRET values E and S within the significance values as reported by Hellenkamp *et al.*<sup>9</sup>.

 #### <a name="reference"></a>Table of contents